Guardians of the Galaxy-2014

 As traditional with these types of films, there is inevitable romantic chemistry between Peter and Gamora, who at first are rivals, but slowly develop a fondness for each other when it is revealed that she is plotting against Ronan and his valiant efforts.

-I loved how this was not simply backgrounded music, but referenced throughout the film in various situations.
-For example, when Peter comically explains to a clueless bad guy what his treasured cassette tape consists of and how he cannot bear to part with it, this impressed me.
+For example, Peter comically explains to a clueless bad guy what his treasured cassette tape consists of and how he cannot bear to part with it.

 There is, of course, a scene involving a backstory of his mother dying of cancer and his regret over not taking her hand one final time.
 This is assumed to make him kind-hearted and one of the good guys.

-This felt forced to me and what we have seen time after time in superhero films.
+This feels forced to me and what we have seen time after time in superhero films.
 The message I received from the film was basic- the powerful, strong, masculine guy with a sense of humor mixed in for good measure, saves the world from the bad guys while including a bunch of tag-along.

-This is fine but albeit predictable.
+This is fine albeit predictable.

 I was left with some questions.
 What were Ronan’s and Tharos’s motivations?
 They were simply evil with not much explanation as to why.
 What led them down this path?
 Did they each want theirs to be the only planet remaining in the galaxy?

-A tender moment towards the end of the film when one of the team members dies is done in a rushed way that was a missed opportunity for more emotion.
+A tender moment towards the end of the film, when one of the team members dies, is done in a rushed way that was a missed opportunity for more emotion.

 Oscar Nominations: Best Makeup and Hairstyling, Best Visual Effects